 What are the main benefits of providing good customer service?

-There are many benefits to providing good customer service, including: Increased brand loyalty Better customer lifetime value Strong relationships with customers Increased sales A positive brand image
+There are many benefits to providing good customer service, including: Increased brand loyalty, better customer lifetime value, strong relationships with customers, increased sales, and a positive brand image.

 Why is providing good customer service important?

 While the quality of your products and services is important, good customer service can often be the difference between creating lifelong customers and giving yourself a competitive edge.